 Individuals who are insured with Kaiser Permanente® are required to use binding arbitration in the event of a medical malpractice suit.
 Since the decisions made in arbitration are final, you need the support of an attorney who is familiar with Kaiser Permanente arbitration and the legal precedents surrounding medical malpractice.
 At Bennett Johnson, LLP, we have been representing clients in medical malpractice arbitration with Kaiser Permanente for almost 40 years.
 Our attorneys can collaborate with medical professionals to build a strong case and support you during the arbitration process.
-With three offices in Santa Maria, Napa, and Oakland, CA, we can provide support for Kaiser Permanente patients throughout the West Coast.
+With two offices in Napa, and Oakland, CA, we can provide support for Kaiser Permanente patients throughout the West Coast.
 For more information about our legal services, contact our office online or call (805) 438-2952 today to speak with a member of our team.

 The Arbitration Process